KaiYan289/RLpapersnote/README.md

 180. There might be a generalization gap between rendered pictures and real-life pictures by VLM.

 181. A good way to debug whether the output discrepancy (at temperature 0) is caused by bug or hardware: check logits and raw input token / pixel values; try to curate a very small, homogenous dataset and look at the output.
 Oftentimes even with temperature=0, you cannot replicate everything due to GPU / precision / different package issues / using liger.
-This can sometimes cause a 5% performance difference.
-Also, if you want to evaluate your model out of the transformer training loop, be very cautious with model.eval().
+But this usually just case 1-2% performance difference.
+Also, if you want to evaluate your model out of the transformer training loop, be careful if model.eval() is missing.

+182. It is always a good idea to double-check whether the distribution and aggregation of your dataset is correct especially when you are evaluating on multiple GPUs.
+A good way to do this is to output the total count of items.

 # Useful Linux Debugging Commands